 |Felixstowe||Singapore||2 days||21 days||3 days||26 days|

-- Suppliers waiting to receive your order before they order materials.
-This doubles up the lead time as you are now waiting for your supplier’s supplier to deliver before your job can even get started.
+Suppliers waiting to receive your order before they order materials.
+This doubles up the lead time as you now wait longer for your supplier’s supplier to deliver before your job can even get started.

 An extended supply chain value stream map maps the flow of products from your supplier, and perhaps even from their supplier all the way through the supply chain to your business.
 It may also go further and extend through your business to your customers.